 Children tend to become aware from an early age of parental drinking.
 While some parents attempt to conceal their alcohol use from their children, children are often more aware of their drinking earlier than their parents realise, despite perhaps not fully understanding it.

-Children of parents who drink too much appear to be least at risk if they are from families with high levels of family support; where there is a non-drinking parent who can reduce the negative impact of the drinking parent; and where there is security, for example a regular household income.
+Children of parents who drink too much alcohol appear to be least at risk if they are from families with high levels of family support; where there is a non-drinking parent who can reduce the negative impact of the drinking parent; and where there is security, for example a regular household income.

 There is evidence that resilience is important in helping children to cope with a parent drinking too much.
 Resilience refers to a child’s ability to adapt to stress and adversity.
 You can help a child to develop resilience in a number of ways, for example through encouraging them to take part in activities outside the family home.